|Objective:||Public Health and Clinical Data Exchange|

 - Option 3 – Production: The MIPS eligible clinician has completed testing and validation of the electronic submission and is electronically submitting production data to the PHA or CDR.

-The MIPS eligible clinician must attest YES or TRUE to being in active engagement with a PHA to submit syndromic surveillance data from an urgent care setting.
+The MIPS eligible clinician must attest YES to being in active engagement with a PHA to submit syndromic surveillance data from an urgent care setting.

 In order to earn a score greater than zero for the Promoting Interoperability performance category, MIPS eligible clinicians must: